zcmarcus/CuriousCatBehavior/WeeklyReflections.md

     [1/29/2020]: Completed Activity 3 by initiating planning phase and adding link to project to IndividualProjects document in student repo.
 (1 hr)

+    [2/2/2020]: Began Week 3 exercise, which offers some solid practice with unit testing (JUnit 5) and logging (Log4J2).

+#### Week 3 (*Week of 02/03/2020*)

+###### Individual Project

+    [2/4/2020]: Created partial Project Plan.
+Laid out tasks to complete for this week, including all parts Checkpoint 1.
+Having done little more than create project structure last week, this week will be all about crafting a concrete, detailed design and gameplan for the coming weeks.

+###### Enterprise Java Work

+    [2/4/2020]: Completed Week 3 exercise.
+Feel much more comfortable writing unit tests and utilizing those tests to create higher-quality code.
+Learned at least one or two ways to test for exceptions in a method.